JorgenEvens/heroku-modular-buildpack/README.md

 ## About me

 Hi, my name is [Jorgen Evens](https://jorgen.evens.eu).
-By day I built things (mainly in PHP and JavaScript) for [Ambassify](https://ambassify.com) and by night I tinker around with these kinds of projects.
+By day I built things (mainly in PHP and JavaScript) for [employee advocacy platform Ambassify](https://www.ambassify.com) and by night I tinker around with these kinds of projects.

 [1]: https://devcenter.heroku.com/articles/buildpack-api#bin-release
 [2]: #custom-installers